RHSecurityCompliance/contest/docs/TESTS.md

 These are things like `grep`-ing for specific strings (not) present in the built content, syntax-checking Ansible playbooks, or verifying HTTP URLs.

+# Test tags

+These are some of the commonly-used tags amongst tests.

+Note that we use tags to indicate properties of tests, not to categorize them (think: "needs virtualization", not: "runs during release testing").

+## `needs-param`

+This indicates a test that is used as a "tool" in automation-assisted use cases.
+It should not run automatically in regular "all tests" runs, as it requires the user to give it input via environment variables (parameters).

+## `always-fails`

+This is a test that uses the `fail` status to indicate some unwanted findings, expecting the user to review the list manually.
+These `fail`s should not be waived automatically as they are specific to the configuration the user requested.

+A test like this is another form of a "tool" and should not be run regularly in use cases that expect `pass` to be the norm and `fail` to be a regression.

+## `broken`

+This is a perfectly valid working test, but the functionality it tests is either completely broken, or under very active development, creating interface incompatibilities, such as config directive changes, and frequently breaking the test.

+Despite this, we don't want to disable the test outright, as it is useful for debugging and stabilizing the tested functionality via manual use.

+However a test like this should not be run by automation, it is not useful for preventing regressions.

+## `destructive`

+A destructive tests modifies the OS it runs on to the point where it is unusable for further testing, typically by hardening it.

+A test that just installs extra RPMs from the package manager, or enables extra services, is not considered destructive.